Sheetal Sheth: 1999–2005

-Sheth debuted as the lead in the ground-breaking 1999 film ABCD, starring opposite Aasif Mandvi and Faran Tahir.
-The film won Best Indie Feature at the Houston film festival and received critical acclaim from the likes of The Hollywood Reporter and Rolling Stone Sheth was widely praised for her performance.
+Sheth made her film debut as the lead in the 1999 film ABCD, starring opposite Aasif Mandvi and Faran Tahir.
+The film won Best Indie Feature at the Houston film festival and received critical acclaim from the likes of The Hollywood Reporter and Rolling Stone.
+Sheth was widely praised for her performance.
 Both the film and Sheth's character stirred considerable controversy.
 "But," Sheth responded, "that is exactly the kind of character I like to play.
 I want to tell the kinds of stories that people have a strong reaction to, positive or negative.
 It means it has touched them in some way and then I have done my job."

-In 2001, she played a dancer in American Chai.
-The film won the Audience Award at the 2001 Slamdance Film Festival, with the New York Post describing it as a "slight but sweet film".
+In 2001, Sheth played a dancer in American Chai.
+The film won the Audience Award at the 2001 Slamdance Film Festival, with the New York Post describing it as a "slight but sweet film."
 Sheth went on to perform in a variety of roles in independent film and on network television, including the lead in the film Wings of Hope, for which she won Best Actress at Cinevue Film Festival.